Disclaimer: This post may contain affiliate links. Though you will not pay any more for any product, I may receive a small commission.

 The important thing is that the goals are specific enough to be able to break down in manageable steps.
 The entire goal sheet goes in my bullet journal for easy reference.
 I can then check back as often as needed to make sure I am on track.

 In order to help you set up your goals for this year, I’ve created a Goal Planning worksheet that fits perfectly in any average-sized bullet journal or even in a half-sized planner.
-Sign up as a subscriber to receive the password to the Subscriber Freebies page for this worksheet as well as any other resource that is of interest.
+Sign up as a subscriber to receive this worksheet and be added to the weekly newsletter and mini French lesson.